blockmar/persistence-mongo/README.md

 Persistence Mongo is dependent on Persistence Core, download and build Core first.

 ### Why SBT?
-Is Persistence Core dependent on Scala?
+Is Persistence Mongo dependent on Scala?

 No there is no dependency between the Persistence-projects and Scala.
 The build tolls add Scala as a dependency in the Maven pom.xml files but it is not used.
 The choice of SBT as the build tool was made because the Persistence-projects are designed to work with the Play Framework 2.0 that also uses SBT.